redpanda_migrator

 • Waits for the redpanda_migrator output to acknowledge the writes before updating the Kafka consumer group offset.

-Specify a consumer group for this input to consume one or more topics and automatically balance the topic partitions across any other connected clients with the same consumer group.
+Specify a consumer group to make this input consume one or more topics and automatically balance the topic partitions across any other connected clients with the same consumer group.
 Otherwise, topics are consumed in their entirety or with explicit partitions.

 Metrics

-This input emits a input_redpanda_migrator_lag metric with topic and partition labels for each consumed topic.
+This input emits an input_redpanda_migrator_lag metric with topic and partition labels for each consumed topic.
+The metric records the number of produced messages that remain to be read from each topic/partition pair by the specified consumer group.

 Metadata